November 17th, 2021 | Sterling

 The effects of the Covid-19 pandemic continue to present organizations of all sizes with a myriad of new challenges related to hiring practices.
 HR leaders are looking ahead, and as we continue to adapt to the constant shifts we are seeing in the workforce, employers are focusing on how best to manage potentially returning to work and compliant hiring practices, whether in-person, remote, or hybrid.

-Amid the uncertainty and disruption of 2020 and 2021, Sterling provided background screening and identity verification, as well as Covid testing and a host of other services, to thousands of organizations, staffing firms, and professionals across the globe, helping them hire safely, quickly, and with attention to compliance.
-Based on our industry expertise and our clients’ unique hiring needs during these unprecedented times, we have seen six trends emerge for background screening and verification services in 2021 and predict they will remain as we move into 2022.
+Amid the uncertainty and disruption of 2020 and 2021, Sterling provided criminal background checks and identity verification, as well as Covid testing and a host of other services, to thousands of organizations, staffing firms, and professionals across the globe, helping them hire safely, quickly, and with attention to compliance.
+Based on our industry expertise and our clients’ unique hiring needs during these unprecedented times, we have seen six trends emerge for criminal background check and verification services in 2021 and predict they will remain as we move into 2022.

 1. Candidate Experience